twarbelow/viewing_party/DTR.md

 How will we overcome obstacles?
  - Lito: Bring up problems as they arise, not when it’s too late.
 Assume positive intent.
- - Taija: Be proactive about paired programming.
+ - Taija: Be proactive about paired programming, utilize our resources (colleagues, mentors, etc) efficiently, maintain intentional and open communication.

 What do you need (resources, environment, communication) to do your best work?
  - Lito: clear expectations on work and time schedule.